starknet-io/SNIPs/SNIPS/snip-17.md

 ## Motivation

-Tokenized vaults are a widely used pattern across many DeFi applications including lending markets, aggregators, and interest bearing tokens.
+Tokenized, yield-bearing vaults are a widely used pattern across many DeFi applications including lending markets, aggregators, and interest bearing tokens.
 It is enabled by the standardization of simple tokens with the SNIP-2 standard.
 However, other than SNIP-2 tokens, current vaults expose diverse interfaces making integration difficult for protocols, aggregators and wallets which have to implement adapters for each standard.
 This is inefficient and error prone.

 The proposed "tokenized vaults" standard will lower the integration effort for yield-bearing vaults and tokens, result in better UX and increase security for users.